KSchachmatov/mkdocs-website-kate-data/docs/index.md

 ## About me

 Hi!
-I'm Katharina, an AI freelancer based in Berlin.
-I help businesses and developers build AI solutions that actually work—from RAG systems and LLM applications to data pipelines and intelligent automation.
+I’m Katharina, a freelance AI engineer based in Berlin.
+I help companies cut through AI hype and build solutions that actually work — RAG systems, LLM applications, document processing, and intelligent automation.

-With 10 years across industries, I've learned that the best solutions come from understanding the problem deeply, getting hands dirty with messy data, and shipping pragmatic, maintainable code that solves today's problems.
-Fast learner who thinks in systems—I see the big picture while debugging the details.

-I started my LLM journey like many developers do: curious, eager to learn, and determined to move from theory to practice.
-What began with building my first meal planner with Claude API has evolved into a passion for rapid prototyping and shipping production-ready AI solutions.
-I believe the best way to master AI is by building real things that solve real problems.
+My approach: Understand the problem deeply, work with the data you have (not the data you wish you had), and ship pragmatic solutions your team will actually use.

+What makes me different:

+I’ve been exploring generative AI since 2019 — back when we were using GANs, 3 years before ChatGPT made it mainstream.
+I’ve spent nearly 10 years across healthcare, startups, and retail learning one critical lesson: the best AI projects start with good data and people willing to adapt the technology, not fancy models.

+I’m not the person who built AI at scale at Google.
+I’m the person who helps mid-sized and small companies actually get started.

+My background:
+	•	Built production ML pipelines for certified medical AI devices (FHIR, GDPR-compliant)
+	•	Designed and taught 20-hour data science courses to 100+ managers and engineers
+	•	Delivered AI strategy workshops and proof-of-concepts across multiple industries
+	•	Currently focused on RAG systems, chatbots, and document intelligence using OpenAI, Claude, and open-source models

-My tech stack includes Python, Streamlit, FastAPI, Claude/OpenAI APIs, vector databases (FAISS, Pinecone), PostgreSQL, Docker, and cloud deployment.
+My tech stack: Python, PostgreSQL, LangChain, OpenAI/Claude APIs, FastAPI, Docker, Pinecone/Weaviate, MLFlow

 ## Why work with me?